chai-tang/CISC-327-Andromeda/A1/Test Cases/login_tests.md

 - enter an invalid password into the element #password
 - click element input[type="submit"]
 - validate that the current page is still the /login page
-- repeat the previous four steps with all the invalid_passwords
+- repeat the previous five steps with all the invalid_passwords

 **Test Case R1.9 - For any formatting errors, render the login page and show the message 'email/password format is incorrect.'**